BioD300/BioD3/README.md

 by [Prabhat Kumar](http://prabhatkumar.org/)

 ## About
-**BioD3** is basically JavaScript library for "Scientific Data Visualisation", written in [CoffeeScript](http://coffeescript.org/) & [SASS](http://sass-lang.com/) by using a data visualisation framework [d3](http://d3js.org/).
+**BioD3** is basically JavaScript library for "Scientific Data Visualisation", written in [CoffeeScript](http://coffeescript.org/) & [SASS](http://sass-lang.com/) by using a data visualisation framework, [d3](http://d3js.org/) (Data-Driven Documents).
 It's allow programmers to concentrate on their specific problems and avoid re-implementing the well-known algorithms/libraries.

 ## Philosophy
 **BioD3** does what you tell it to do — no more, no less; _absolutely perfect_.